-Three key limitations should be addressed in future work.
-First, as generative AI still suffers from limited accuracy and diversity in autonomous question generation, which makes \textit{scaling up object abstraction benchmarks require substantial human effort}.
-Novel approaches, such as metamorphic testing~\cite{yuan2021perception}, are necessary to grow ORBIT systematically in size and coverage of additional object properties, question types beyond counting, and open-ended answers.
-Second, since annotators are unrestricted in their question design, they may \textit{introduce linguistic ambiguity}, leading to disagreements across annotators (e.g., whether zebras are considered black animals).
-While we addressed ambiguity in an explicit quality assurance step, during which sources of disagreements are analyzed and converted into more precise guidelines, some disagreements remain.
-Future work should develop generalizable, well-understood guidelines for object abstraction and reasoning to further reduce semantic ambiguity.
+Second, since annotators are free to design their own questions, they may \textit{introduce semantic ambiguity}, leading to human disagreements (e.g., whether zebras are considered black animals).
+Although we addressed ambiguity through an explicit quality-assurance step that analyzed sources of disagreement and translated them into more precise guidelines, some disagreements remain.
+Future work should investigate how to develop more generalizable guidelines for object abstraction and reasoning to further reduce semantic ambiguity.

-Finally, while \first\ and \second\ point to fundamental limitations of 12 popular and diverse VLMs, \textit{the set of baselines is inherently incomplete}.
-Future work should explore additional specialized reasoners beyond SpatialVLM, including a reference expression counting method that addresses compositional attribute filters and counting \cite{dai2024referring}, mixtures of experts~\citep{lin2024moe} and derivation of object schemas that support generalization \cite{hsu2024makes}, reinforcement learning methods that separate perception from reasoning~\cite{jiang2025videop2r}, and methods for populating situational scene graphs for preset schemas \cite{sugandhika2025situational}.
+Finally, while \first\ and \second\ point to fundamental limitations of popular and diverse VLMs, \textit{the set of baselines is inherently incomplete}.
+Future work should study other specialized reasoners beyond SpatialVLM, including a reference expression counting method that addresses compositional attribute filters and counting \cite{dai2024referring}, mixtures of experts~\cite{lin2024moe}, derivation of object schemas that support generalization \cite{hsu2024makes}, reinforcement learning methods that separate perception from reasoning~\cite{jiang2025videop2r}, and methods for populating situational scene graphs for preset schemas \cite{sugandhika2025situational}.